bcit-ltc/infrastructure-documentation/docs/dev-workflow/pipeline-details.md

 !!! warning ""

-    This is in the process of being phased out.
+    This is in the process of being phased out...

 Set namespace annotations to place workload in the correct Rancher project.